-Using the Flying Doctor Service network, the School of the Air was established in Alice Springs in 1951.
+Using the Flying Doctor Service network, the School of the Air was established in Alice Springs in 1951 with the help of Adelaide Miethke.
 This radio service provided children living in remote areas the opportunity to interact with other children, ask questions of their teacher and supplement their correspondence lessons.

 John Flynn was 51 when he married the secretary of AIM, Miss Jean Baird in 1932.
 The years to follow saw Australia struggle through the Great Depression and Mrs Flynn became a great support to her visionary and hard-working husband.

 Flynn, was twice Moderator General of the Presbyterian Church.
 In May 1950, Flynn attended what was to be his last Flying Doctor Council meeting; sadly he died of cancer in May the following year.